 Then I painted them brown.

-Then I painted one of them red for a cool accent project last summer but still had these laying around in their icky brown paint.
-So I painted them to look like mercury glass Ala Pinterest
+Then I painted one of them red for a cool accent project last summer but still had these lying around in their icky brown paint.
+So I painted them to look like mercury glass Ala Pinterest.

 I will show you how to do it yourself at the end of this post!

 I also painted the stars in the mercury glass fashion.

 Already had the garland, the PRAY sign I got at Hobby Lobby a few years ago.